 Please note that that 28-day grace period is not the ultimate remedy in all cases.
 Activating the 28 days grace period denies the applicant from the benefits of 'Section 3C Leave'.

 Section 3C of the Immigration Act 1971 confirms that where an application for further leave to remain is made in time, the person's leave will be deemed as continuing until the Home Office makes a decision on the application or all avenues of appeal have been exhausted.
 A practical example would be:- A Tier 2 application was submitted by a holder of a Tier 4 general before the date of the visa expiration, the terms of the Tier 4 visa will continue until a decision is made on the Tier 2 visa.

 Summarily, an application submitted after the visa expiration date but within the 28 day grace period will not fall under general grounds of refusal; however they will not enjoy the benefits of Section 3C leave.
 This means that they will not have a right to work amongst other things until a decision is made on their application.

-Where an application is returned as invalid, the application is able to re-submit within the 28-day grace period without becoming an overstayer.
-However, if the arrival of rejection notice leaves to time gap and uses up the entire 28 days grace period, the applicant is then deemed to be an overstayer.
+Where an application is returned as invalid, the applicant is able to re-submit within the 28-day grace period without becoming an overstayer.
+However, if the arrival of rejection notice leaves to time gap and uses up the entire 28-days grace period, the applicant is then deemed to be an overstayer.